 After moving to Belgium she started to work as an accompanist in the class of José van Dam, Gary Hoffman, and Augustin Dumay.
 As a vocal accompanist she participated in master-classes with June Anderson, Helmut Deutsch and Natalie Dessay and in 2013-2014 she prepared several singers studying at the Music Chapel for the Queen Elisabeth International Music Competition.

 In season 2014-2015 she was staging in International Opera Academy in Ghent (ex Flanders Operastudio), directed by Guy Joosten.
-During this year she participated as répétiteur in three opera productions: “Frühlings Erwachen” by Benoît Mernier, staged by Guy Joosten, conductor Filip Rathé; “H<3RT 2 GET!” by Mozart Revisited in Flanders Opera, staged by Benoît De Leersnyder, conductor Francis Pollet and “Troika” by Rachmaninov in La Monnaie, staged by Kirsten Dehlholm, conductor Mikhail Tatarnikov.
+During this year she participated as répétiteur in three opera productions: “Frühlings Erwachen” by Benoît Mernier, staged by Guy Joosten, conductor Filip Rathé; “H<3RT 2 GET!” by Mozart Revisited in Flanders Opera, staged by Benoît De Leersnyder, conductor Francis Pollet and “Troika” by Rachmaninov ("Aleko", "The Miserly Knight" and "Franceska da Rimini") in La Monnaie, staged by Kirsten Dehlholm, conductor Mikhail Tatarnikov.

-In 2017 she started to work as a house répétiteur in Bremen Theatre, Germany where at the moment she was involved into production of “Lady Macbeth of the Mtsensk District” by Shostakovich, “Rusalka” by Dvořák, “Lucia di Lammermoor” by Donizetti, “Wahlverwandtschaften” by Thomas Kürstner und Sebastian Vogel, “Hansel and Gretel” by Humperdinck, “Die Fledermaus” by Johann Strauss II, “Simplicius Simplicissimus” by Karl Amadeus Hartmann, “Die Zauberflöte” by Mozart, “Fidelio” by Beethoven, “Die Entführung aus dem Serail” by Mozart, “Lulu” by Alban Berg, “L'étoile” by Emmanuel Chabrier, “Die tote Stadt” by Erich Wolfgang Korngold and worked with such conductors as Yoel Gamzou, Hartmut Keil, Olof Boman and Clemens Heil.
-She regularly performs as part of the Bremer Philharmonic Orchestra and plays Liederabends with the soloists of the Bremen Theatre .
+In 2017 she started to work as a house répétiteur in Bremen Theatre, Germany where at the moment she was involved into production of “Lady Macbeth of the Mtsensk District” by Shostakovich, “Rusalka” by Dvořák, “Lucia di Lammermoor” by Donizetti, “Wahlverwandtschaften” by Thomas Kürstner und Sebastian Vogel, “Hansel and Gretel” by Humperdinck, “Die Fledermaus” by Johann Strauss II, “Simplicius Simplicissimus” by Karl Amadeus Hartmann, “Die Zauberflöte” by Mozart, “Fidelio” by Beethoven, “Die Entführung aus dem Serail” by Mozart, “Lulu” by Alban Berg, “L'étoile” by Emmanuel Chabrier, “Die tote Stadt” by Korngold, "Don Giovanni" by Mozart, "Alcina" by Händel, "Jacob Lenz" by Wolfgang Rihm, "The Cunning Little Vixen" by Leoš Janáček and "Ariadne auf Naxos" by Richard Strauss and worked with such conductors as Yoel Gamzou, Hartmut Keil, Olof Boman, Clemens Heil and Marko Letonja.
+She regularly performs in Bremer Philharmonic Orchestra and plays Liederabends with the soloists of the Bremen Theatre .